 This is one symptom that you are likely to attribute to breastfeeding your baby.
 However, if you suddenly experience increased nipple sensitivity or find your nipples extra painful and sore after breastfeeding, then you might want to take a pregnancy test.

-5. Cramping: The cramping that occurs if you are pregnant can be quite severe.
+The cramping that occurs if you are pregnant can be quite severe.
 It might feel as if you are about to start your period, but that never happens, and only the cramping persists.
-This indicates a strong possibility of pregnancy especially if it is accompanied by spotting while breastfeeding.
+This could be a strong indicator of the possibility of pregnancy especially if it is accompanied by spotting while breastfeeding.

 If you are pregnant while breastfeeding, it is likely that nausea and morning sickness will be greater this time around.
 Hence, it is important that you ensure it does not prevent you from eating well as you will need to provide nourishment to two babies simultaneously as well as sustain your own energy and health.

-7. Feeling Hungrier: As a breastfeeding mother, your hunger is bound to have increased significantly.
-But if there is a sudden spike in hunger accompanied by some of the other symptoms of pregnancy, then there s a good chance that you have conceived once again.
+As a breastfeeding mother, your hunger is bound to have increased significantly.
+But if there is a sudden spike in your hunger levels accompanied by some of the other symptoms of pregnancy, then there is a good chance that you have conceived once again.

 Pregnancy, as well as the many hormonal changes that occur postpartum, can lead to the formation of different types of lumps in your breasts.
 These can range from blocked milk sacs known as galactoceles to fluid-filled cysts and fibrous tissue also known as fibroadenoma.

 Health Tips for a Breastfeeding Mother, Unborn Child, and Newborn Baby

 If you find out that you are pregnant while you are still breastfeeding your infant, there is nothing to be anxious about.
 Just following a few simple tips will help ensure that the infant, your unborn baby, and you are all healthy and well.